CLI Reference

 coven run claude "polish this UI" | Launch a project-scoped Claude Code harness session. |

-coven sessions | Browse, rejoin, view, archive, summon, or sacrifice sessions. |
+coven sessions | Browse, attach, view, archive, summon, or sacrifice sessions. |

 coven sessions --all | Include archived sessions. |